openvinotoolkit/nncf/docs/Installation.md

 ## Installation
 We suggest to install or use the package in the [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).

 If you want to optimize a model from PyTorch, install PyTorch by following [PyTorch installation guide](https://pytorch.org/get-started/locally/#start-locally).
-If you want to optimize a model from TensorFlow, install TensorFlow by following [TensorFlow installation guide](https://www.tensorflow.org/install/).
+For other backend follow: [TensorFlow installation guide](https://www.tensorflow.org/install/), [ONNX installation guide](https://onnxruntime.ai/docs/install/), [OpenVINO installation guide](https://docs.openvino.ai/latest/openvino_docs_install_guides_overview.html).

 #### As a package built from a checked-out repository: